 Government-wide financial statements are prepared using the accrual basis of accounting.
 Governmental funds use the modified accrual basis of accounting.
-Fiduciary funds use the accrual basis of accounting.
-Differences in the accrual and the modified accrual basis of accounting arise in the recognition of revenue, the recording of unearned revenue, and in the presentation of expenses versus expenditures.
+Enterprise and fiduciary funds use the accrual basis of accounting.
+Differences in the accrual and the modified accrual basis of accounting arise in the recognition of revenue and in the presentation and recognition of expenses versus expenditures.